 Pre-requisites: NMT100 Clinical Experience I, CPR certification, annual health examination, criminal record clearance, HIPAA education, proof of health insurance, current liability insurance and facility orientation if required.
-Co-requisite: NMT 210 - Nuclear Medicine Instrumentation &Quality Control

 NMT 110 General Diagnostic and Therapeutic Nuclear Medicine Procedures 3 credits

 Presented as a series of lectures, video and slide presentations this course covers diagnostic procedures, including a basic review of anatomy and physiology, pathology, and protocols for routine and non-routine nuclear medicine procedures.
 In addition, students will understand the technologist's role in the administration of radiopharmaceuticals in therapeutic doses, as well as associated imaging protocols.